Citadel blasts IEX's 'Flash Boys' exchange plans

-NEW YORK, Nov 9 (Reuters) - Hedge fund and high-frequency trading (HFT) firm Citadel LLC has asked regulators to deny the U.S. exchange application of “Flash Boys” heroes IEX Group, saying a key element of the trading platform is unfair and would harm market quality.
+NEW YORK (Reuters) - Hedge fund and high-frequency trading (HFT) firm Citadel LLC has asked regulators to deny the U.S. exchange application of “Flash Boys” heroes IEX Group, saying a key element of the trading platform is unfair and would harm market quality.

 At issue is IEX’s use of a “speed bump” that delays stock orders to and from its trading platform by 350 millionths-of-a-second, which IEX says allows it to refresh ever-changing prices before the fastest market participants can act on out-of-date data, preventing them from jumping ahead in the trading queue.